Web Server

 All the threads are concurrently listening for web requests on the same sockets, and the kernel distributes the incoming requests to them.
 Each thread uses non-blocking I/O so it can serve any number of web requests in parallel.

-This web server respects the keep-alive
+It respects the keep-alive

 HTTP header to serve multiple HTTP requests via the same connection.